conaticusgrp/boolean/CONTRIBUTING.md

 ## Issues
 All tasks for the project are listed in the repo's [issues](https://github.com/conaticusgrp/boolean-revamp/issues).
 Feel free to work on any issue that does not have an assignee.
 There is no guarantee this issue has not already been worked on - it's good to check the PRs page first.

+**Ensure that you remote the develop branch and not the main branch.**

 ## Command Conventions
 - Use the necessary attribute or create one in Precondition.cs for commands/command groups that require an item from the database
 - Prefer using discord embeds instead of standard text replies